 There is a crispness in the air that makes me want to make soup again.
 It’s been a looong summer for a soup-lover like myself!

 It should come as no surprise that lentils are a staple for the budget cook.
 One bag of dried lentils – good for many, many meals – costs less than $2.
 The trick is coming up with creative and healthy ways to prepare them.
-Besides soup – like this lentil-sausage soup I made the other day - there are lentil salads, lentil burgers, lentil fritters, lentils and rice, and other vegetarian recipes.
+Besides soup – like this lentil-sausage soup I made the other day - there are many other ways to eat lentils:

 Lentil Sausage Soup Recipe

 Yield: 4 cups or 2 bowls of soup

 Total Time: 25 min